HarperDB/documentation/docs/harperdb-studio/manage-functions.md

 *Note, the **functions** page will only be available to super users.*

-## Initial Configuration

-HarperDB instances do not have Custom Functions configured by default.
-The HarperDB Studio will walk you through the initial configuration.
-Upon entering the **functions** screen for the first time you will need to complete the following configuration.
-Configurations are set in the **enable custom functions** panel on the left while actions are described in the middle of the screen.

-1) Click **Enable Custom Functions**.

-At this point the Studio will restart your HarperDB Instance, required for the configuration changes to take effect.

 ## Manage Projects

-Once initial Custom Functions configuration is completed you are presented with a functions management screen with the following properties:
+On the **functions** page of the HarperDB Studio you are presented with a functions management screen with the following properties:

 * **projects**